C-Undritz/Pattern-Spiel/README.md

 ># **NOTED DESIGN CHANGES**

 ### High score.
-* At the start of development it was not envisaged that there would be a high score result from a game and therefore no high score table for the primary reason that it was not known at that point how it would be done with local storage.
-This knowledge was however gained and so a score method was devised along with the required JS code to display and save this within the game.  within the main menu, a 'High Scores' button and page was added to the main menu.
+* At the start of development it was not envisaged that there would be a high score result from a game and therefore no high score table.
+The primary reason for this was that it was not known at that point, how it would be done with local storage.
+This knowledge was however gained and so a score method was devised along with the required JS code to display and save this within the game.
+Within the main menu, a 'High Scores' button was added to link to a High Scores page.

 ### Play timer (time limit).
 * A time limit to complete the pattern was not implemented in the end.
-This was an amount of time that the player would have to recreate the pattern to provide a more relaxed approach to the game.
-Instead the time achievement for each round is displayed and a quick time is recognised in the player game score to incentivise quick play.
+This was an amount of time that the player would have to recreate the pattern.
+To provide a more relaxed approach to the game this was removed and instead the time taken to create the pattern is recorded.
+Therefore the time taken for each round is displayed and a quick time is recognised in the player game score to incentivise the player to recreate the pattern as quick as they can.

 ### Colour palette position.
 * The final implementation has the colour palette displayed below the grid and not vertically on the right hand side for all screen sizes (as shown in original wireframes).
-This was changed so that more of the screen was available for the grid at mobile screen sizes and so the all game components where centered in the middle of the screen at all screen sizes.
+This was changed so that more of the screen was available for the grid at mobile screen sizes and so all game components are centered in the middle of the screen at all screen sizes.

 ### Display of grids during pattern comparison.
 * The original design was to have the computer pattern appear alongside the player pattern at the end of a round for the player to compare.
-This was changed to a more elegant solution of having a button display on this screen that lets the player flip between the two.
-Having the two grids display alongside each other would have been difficult to code and also accomodate at smaller screen sizes.
+This was changed to a more elegant solution of having a button display on the end of round screen that lets the player flip between the two.
+Having the two grids display alongside each other would have been difficult to code and also accommodate at smaller screen sizes.
+This was achieved using JavaScript functions that were already in place for the game to work and therefore required very little extra code.

 ### Round count.
-* Play testing (amoungst family and friends) revealed that ten rounds as per the original design, was too many.
-This was easily changed to five and meant that the player was more likely to completed all of the rounds for a complete game and get a score.
+* Play testing (amongst family and friends) revealed that ten rounds as per the original design, was too many.
+This was easily changed to five and meant that the player was more likely to complete all of the rounds for a complete game and get a score.

 ### Contact button and social media icons.
-* It was decided, for asthetics, to have the contact us button rounded and displayed center bottom of screen with social media icons.
-It was also decided that it should only display the contact button and social media icons on the main menu screen and not within the game as per the original design.
+* It was decided, for aesthetics, to have the contact us button rounded and displayed center bottom of screen with social media icons.
+It was also decided that this button and the social media buttons should only display on the main menu screen and not within the game as per the original design.
 Only game features are shown during the game.

 ### Added a fourth difficulty level.
 * It was felt that a fourth level of difficulty was needed to represent the variety that could be offered by the game parameters.
 This could have been 'very easy' or 'very hard'.
 Very hard was decided upon as the title conveys challenge.

 ### Results display on tablets.
 * The original design had the score column show on tablets.
-However it was decided that the tablet would screen would mirror the mobile screens and have the 'results' and 'main menu' buttons at the top of the screen.  this was to provide a consistent 'mobile' device experience and allow for more space for the grid on this smaller screen size.
+However it was decided that the tablet would screen would mirror the mobile screens and have the 'results' and 'main menu' buttons at the top of the screen.
+This was to provide a consistent 'mobile' device experience and allow for more space for the grid on this smaller screen size.

 ### Position of View Timer (countdown).
 * The original design had the View timer (countdown) below the pattern.
-It was moved to above the pattern for asthetics.
+It was moved to display above the pattern for aesthetics.

 ---
 ># **FEATURES FOR FURTHER DEVELOPMENT**